Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 This allows you to run any command at the location of the spawner as its marker entity.

-Note if you run commands that changed the spawner's properties or potentials, you have to run the §eSelf Check and Optimize§r function from the DaBsu main menu after the edit, so that all the changes you made are correctly updated in the DaBsu system.
+Note if you run commands that changed the spawner's properties or potentials, you have to run the Self Check and Optimize function from the DaBsu main menu after the edit, so that all the changes you made are correctly updated in the DaBsu system.

 ## Custom Options